i-dream-of-ai/ipybox/README.md

 ## Usage

+The following examples demonstrate how to use the `ExecutionContainer` and `ExecutionClient` context managers to execute Python code in an IPython environment running in a Docker container.
+Runnable scripts of the following code snippets are available in the [examples](examples/) directory.

 ### Basic usage

 Here's a simple example that demonstrates how to execute Python code in an execution container.
 The `ExecutionContainer` context manager creates and starts a container for code execution, and the `ExecutionClient` context manager connects to an IPython kernel running in the container.
 The example below executes the code `print('Hello, world!')` and prints the output text: